 South County Justice Center

-The 95,500-square-foot Porterville Courthouse includes nine courtrooms, judges’ chambers, jury deliberation rooms, support services, clerk offices and work areas, public walk-up windows and queuing areas, a detainee holding area and sally port.
-The courthouse replaces the current, outdated facility in Porterville, Calif.
+The new justice center includes nine courtrooms, judges’ chambers, jury deliberation rooms, support services, clerk offices and work areas, public walk-up windows and queuing areas, a detainee holding area and sally port.
+The courthouse replaced two outdated buildings in Porterville, California.